-POLITICO averages 25 million monthly unique visitors and 114 million monthly page views.
+POLITICO averages more than 50 million visitors each month.
 Publishing over 5,000 newsletters in 2021, covering everything from the European elections to Washington, D.C., lobbying, the site also serves up a wide range of articles, podcasts and interactive content across brands such as POLITICO Pro and its AgencyIQ data service.

 Curating and distributing all that content needs a solid editorial management foundation.
 This has been made possible with Brightspot CMS, with which POLITICO recently went through a significant upgrade to version 4 of the platform.

 At POLITICO, our mission is to deliver non-partisan, fact-based news and information.
 We tailor our products around our audience of policymakers, regulators and decision makers, so for us, our audience is really everything.
 And with so many visitors coming to POLITICO for our politics and policy content, it is critical we have a robust technology stack to support and enhance the work our journalists do.

 For us, Brightspot offers a lot of benefits: we are really excited to be able to pair the out-of-the-box features that come with the upgraded version of Brightspot with our custom development to be able to provide a sleek, modern CMS for our evolving newsroom.

 During a recent gathering of Brightspot CMS users, POLITICO's Kelsey Miller said this of the CMS's place in the POLITICO publishing workflow: "Brightspot’s main function for us is content management and publication," she said, adding that since the original Brightspot implementation a number of site redesigns and functional enhancements have been added through custom development of the platform.